 If you get stumbled upon an error that is easy to remove yet hard to find the right procedure to so do, then you might try these general tips to move the blockade out of your way:

 Remove external hardware if any attached to your system

 Unplug any unnecessary hard drive or device attached to your system including Printers, headphones, scanners, speakers, External; hard drive or USB flash drive.

 In case, you have a laptop and it’s plugged into the docking station, then unlock it.

 The Windows Update Troubleshooter is a highly recommended tool to get the issues analyzed and fixed automatically including all the infected files or corrupted downloads.
 The tool will also notify you instantly if there is any pending reboot that you need to go for.

 Download the Windows Update Troubleshooter from Windows 10 and follow the on-screen guidelines to troubleshoot the error.

 It’s always the best notion to get the latest updates installed on your operating system before you plan to upgrade windows.
 Make sure to update all the hardware drivers as well.

 Remove any non-Microsoft security software

 Make sure to remove any unnecessary antivirus protection installed on your device and use only Microsoft Defender for maximum protection while upgrading your device.
 Non-Microsoft antivirus programs might instigate conflict with Microsoft Defender and cause upgrade problems.
-As long as you have all necessary installation media and required activation details, you can choose to reinstall your program anytime after the upgrading the Windows 10.
+As long as you have all the necessary installation media and required activation details, you can choose to reinstall your program anytime after upgrading the Windows 10.